 To use a Maven build-node (for Java projects), click the Build icon and specify the cloudlet limits for its vertical scaling using the sliders.

-If I want to activate an SSL for my environment, click on the corresponding icon at the top part of the wizard frame (above topology blocks).
+If you want to activate an SSL for your environment, click on the corresponding icon at the top part of the wizard frame (above topology blocks).

-CloudJiffy gives me an opportunity to choose between CloudJiffy SSL (only application server is required) and Custom SSL (application server/NGINX balancer with Public IP is required).
+CloudJiffy gives you an opportunity to choose between CloudJiffy SSL (only application server is required) and Custom SSL (application server/NGINX balancer with Public IP is required).

-In addition to the variety of available programming languages, the environment wizard contains one more special Docker tab, intended for creation of containers, based on Docker templates.
-Inside, I’ll find four equal blocks with different layer names to the left, where I can select any amount of Docker containers with required software (added either within just one section or to different ones).
+In addition to the variety of available programming languages, the environment wizard contains one more special Custom tab, intended for creation of containers, based on Docker templates.
+Inside, you’ll find and can select any amount of Docker containers with required software.

-Also, the above-mentioned SSL option is available for Docker-based environments (currently only the CloudJiffy SSL certificates are supported).
+Also, the above-mentioned SSL option is available for Docker-based environments (currently only the Built-In SSL certificates are supported).

 Summary List

-On the far right of the wizard, in the Resources (cloudlets) pane I will see the overall amount of selected cloudlets for all nodes in my environment, my discount, and Estimated cost.
+On the far right of the wizard, in the Resources (cloudlets) pane you will see the overall amount of selected cloudlets for all nodes in your environment, your discount, and Estimated cost.

 Use the How Pricing Works and Quotas & Pricing links for getting more detailed information on resources consumption and price.

-Finally, type a name for my environment and click the Create button.
+Finally, type a name for your environment and click the Create button.